insidegui/WWDC/README.md

 Psst, want me to love you?
 Then [check this out](https://getbrowserfreedom.com) 😁

-# The WWDC app for OS X
+# The WWDC app for macOS

-This is the unofficial WWDC app for OS X.
+This is the unofficial WWDC app for macOS.

 Use this app to watch WWDC sessions on your Mac and do much more.
 Keep reading...